1. Integrated Care DC Home

 Preventing complications during and after pregnancy and reducing disparities in outcomes requires quality care that starts in the first trimester and continues for at least a year after the pregnancy ends.
 Timely care promotes healthier habits and earlier identification of risk factors, such as high blood pressure, postpartum depression, substance use disorder, and health-related social needs, that can impact the health and wellbeing of women and infants.

-The Learning Collaborative will support your ability to achieve success in VBP arrangements by:
+The Learning Collaborative supports DC Medicaid providers’ success in VBP arrangements by:

-• Increasing your understanding of the payment mechanisms and quality metrics in your arrangements.
+• Increasing their understanding of the payment mechanisms and quality metrics in their VBP arrangements.

-• Enhancing your ability to work as a care team and with your network.
+• Enhancing their ability to work as a care team and with their network.

-• Learning about best practices to improve care for measures that matter to your patient population and value-based payment.
+• Strengthening learning about best practices to improve care for measures that matter to their patient population and value-based payment.

-• Sharing challenges and best practices with your peers and with managed care plans.
+• Sharing challenges and best practices with their peers and with managed care plans.

 • Identifying opportunities to spread these learnings to other VBP metrics for improved overall performance.